Iowa State University: Campus

-Recognition

 Iowa State's campus contains over 160 buildings.
 Several buildings, as well as the Marston Water Tower, are listed on the National Register of Historic Places.
 The central campus includes 490 acre of trees, plants, and classically designed buildings.
-The landscape's most dominant feature is the 20 acre central lawn, which was listed as a "medallion site" by the American Society of Landscape Architects in 1999, one of only three central campuses designated as such.
-The other two were Harvard University and the University of Virginia.
+The landscape's most dominant feature is the 20 acre central lawn, which was listed as a "medallion site" by the American Society of Landscape Architects in 1999.

-Thomas Gaines, in The Campus As a Work of Art, proclaimed the Iowa State campus to be one of the twenty-five most beautiful campuses in the country.
-Gaines noted Iowa State's park-like expanse of central campus, and the use of trees and shrubbery to draw together ISU's varied building architecture.
-Over decades, campus buildings, including the Campanile, Beardshear Hall, and Curtiss Hall, circled and preserved the central lawn, creating a space where students study, relax, and socialize.
+Thomas Gaines, in The Campus As a Work of Art, claimed that the Iowa State campus was one of the twenty-five most beautiful campuses in the country.

 Campanile

 The campanile was constructed during 1897-1898 as a memorial to Margaret MacDonald Stanton, Iowa State's first dean of women, who died on July 25, 1895.
 The tower is located on ISU's central campus, just north of the Memorial Union.
 The site was selected by Margaret's husband, Edgar W. Stanton, with the help of then-university president William M. Beardshear.
 The campanile stands 110 ft tall on a 16 by 16 foot (5 by 5 m) base, and cost $6,510.20 to construct.

 The campanile is widely seen as one of the major symbols of Iowa State University.
 It is featured prominently on the university's official ring and the university's mace, and is also the subject of the university's alma mater, The Bells of Iowa State.